junxit/us-congress-bills-109/metadata.md

 - 2006-09-14 — Placed on the Union Calendar, Calendar No. 390.
 - 2006-09-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-657.
 - 2006-09-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-657.
+- 2006-09-25 — Rules Committee Resolution H. Res.
+1038 Reported to House.
+Rule provides for consideration of H.R.
+2679 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill shall be considered as adopted.
+- 2006-09-26 — Amendment agreed to by House: On agreeing to the Rules amendment (A001) Agreed to without objection.(text: CR H7389)
+- 2006-09-26 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H7389; text: CR H7389)
+- 2006-09-26 — Considered as unfinished business. (consideration: CR H7422-7423)
+- 2006-09-26 — Considered under the provisions of rule H. Res.
+1038. (consideration: CR H7389-7404)
+- 2006-09-26 — DEBATE - The House proceeded with one hour of debate on H.R.
+2679.
+- 2006-09-26 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.(text: CR H7389)
+- 2006-09-26 — House amendment offered
+- 2006-09-26 — House amendment offered/reported by : Amendment in the nature of a substitute reported by the House Committee on Rules.(consideration: CR H7389; text: CR H7389)
+- 2006-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-26 — On agreeing to the Rules amendment (A001) Agreed to without objection. (text: CR H7389)
+- 2006-09-26 — On passage Passed by the Yeas and Nays: 244 - 173 (Roll no. 480).
+- 2006-09-26 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.R.
+2679, the Chair put the question on adoption of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Smith (TX) demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption until later in the legislative day.
+- 2006-09-26 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 244 - 173 (Roll no. 480).
+- 2006-09-26 — Rule H. Res.
+1038 passed House.
+- 2006-09-26 — Rule provides for consideration of H.R.
+2679 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill shall be considered as adopted.
+- 2006-09-26 — The previous question was ordered pursuant to the rule. (consideration: CR H7404)
+- 2006-09-26 — The title of the measure was amended.
+Agreed to without objection.